 Step 5: Adjusting the Headrest (if applicable)

-If your ergonomic chair has a headrest, make sure to adjust it to Support your neck and head.
+If your ergonomic chair has a headrest, make sure to adjust it to support your neck and head.

 • Sit upright and adjust the headrest height so that the back of your head rests comfortably against it.